-Each ferry takes one day off per week, so check their schedule before booking anything.
+Ferry schedules change, so please check their schedule before booking anything.
 Ticket prices are similar, so which one you end up on depends entirely on your US Virgin Islands itinerary.

 👉 Pro Tip: I won’t sugarcoat it.
 The ferry to St. Croix is a rough ride.
 If you decide to take the ferry, I HIGHLY recommend taking sea sickness medication before the boat departs (usually the night before AND the morning of helps).